 During a break at OOC, I worked in Seattle for my friend’s company, BabyLegs, which flew and drove me all over the U.S, England and Uganda as a salesperson and unofficial “sustainability staff.”
 I received my certificate in sustainable business through Pinchot University and helped get the Seattle Ski Shuttle going, then came back to my beloved OOC the Kitsap Peninsula.

-Now, as the owner and operator of Spring Cleaning Home Organization and co-owner of Journey For Purpose, I live a comparatively calm life and try to have as little negative impact on the natural world as possible.
+Now, as the owner and operator of Spring Cleaning Home Organization, I live a comparatively calm, localized life and try to have as little negative impact on the natural world as possible.
 I continue to learn and share my experiences along the way.
+I’m married to a firefighter/EMT, with whom I love to do edible gardening, cook with whole foods, canoe, backpack, hike and generally love life with.